YKiselev/binary-format/README.md

 ## Synopsis

 This is a small library defining simple binary format for Java class serialization/deserialization.
 Out of the box primitive types (and arrays of primitive types) are supported, custom user class support can be added by plugging in serialization providers.
-To tailor different needs one can use custom user-type-to-serializer mapping modes - for example, using integer userId, string className or without storing type information at all (this may be useful in cases when type of serialized instance always matches corresponding field type).
+To tailor different needs one can use custom user-type-to-de-serializer mapping modes - for example, storing integer as _userId_, String _className_ or without type information at all (this may be useful in cases when type of serialized instance always matches corresponding field type).

 ## Code Example